fearless-pumpkins/fearless-pumpkins/CONTRIBUTING.md

 1. Your pull request will be reviewed by another maintainer.
 The point of code reviews is to help keep the codebase clean and of high quality and, equally as important, to help you grow as a programmer.
 If your code reviewer requests you make a change you don't understand, ask them why.
 1. Fix any issues raised by your code reviwer, and push your fixes as a single new commit.
 1. Once the pull request has been reviewed, it will be merged by another member of the team.
 Do not merge your own commits.

+### Fearless Pumpkins Workflow

+1. Fork the Org Repo
+2. Clone your fork to your local machine
+3. Add Org repo as an upstream (git remote add upstream repo_url)
+4. 'npm install'
+5. 'webpack --config webpack.config.js'
+6. 'npm run react-dev'
+7. 'npm run server-dev' (if doesn't work, run 'nodemon server/server.js' or 'node server/server.js')
+8. Create a new branch (feat/example, bug/example)
+9. Do work in the new branch
+10. Commit all of your work on your branch
+11. Before pushing to your fork, git pull --rebase upstream master IF Merge Conflicts arise:
+    1. Resolve conflicts (commit by commit)
+    1. 'git add' fixed files (DO NOT COMMIT ANYTHING during rebase)
+    1. Once done fixing, do `git rebase --continue`
+    1. If `git rebase --continue` does not continue, try `git rebase --skip`
+12. Then do `git push origin <your-branch-name>`
+13. From GitHub, create a new pull request from your branch - to the Org Repo Master

 ## Detailed Workflow